Blanquette de Poisson

 Where blanquette comes from

-At the beginning, “blanquette” was expensive.
-Veal cost money, French butter and cream were luxury ingredients, and the liaison technique needed real skill and attention.
-But French cooking has a stubbornly democratic streak, and “blanquette” slowly moved from aristocratic households to middle‑class homes, then into the bistros and brasseries that fed working people.
+Blanquette started out as an expensive dish.
+Veal cost money, French butter and cream were not cheap either, and the liaison needed real attention.
+But French cooking has always had a democratic streak, and the dish gradually worked its way from wealthy households down through the middle classes and into the bistros and brasseries that fed working people across the country.

-Along the Atlantic coast, fishing families looked at what their inland relatives were doing with veal and simply applied the same logic to what came off the boats.
-They already knew the method: gentle poaching, a white roux, and that careful liaison of egg yolks and cream.
-Swapping veal for fish was an obvious step, and the result was quietly extraordinary.
+Along the Atlantic coast, fishing families looked at what their inland counterparts were doing with veal and applied the same logic to whatever came off the boats.
+They already had the technique (gentle poaching, a white roux, that careful liaison of cream and egg yolks) and swapping veal for fish turned out to be a very natural move.
+The result was a fish stew that in France is now as famous than the meat version.

-Fish blanquette works so well because the white sauce supports the seafood rather than smothering it.
-Strong braises and tomato‑heavy sauces can easily drown out delicate fish.
-This French fish stew does the opposite.
-It lifts the flavour and adds richness without fighting it.
+Blanquette de poisson works so well because the white sauce supports the seafood rather than overwhelming it.
+A heavy braise or a sharp tomato sauce can easily fight with delicate fish and win.
+This french fish stew does the opposite, it lifts the flavour and adds richness without ever getting in the way.

-This cod stew uses both cod and salmon, which gives a more interesting result than either fish on its own.
-Cod brings that firm, flaky texture and a clean, mild flavour that soaks up the sauce beautifully.
-Salmon brings richness and natural oils that enrich the cooking liquid from within.
-Together, they give you a cod stew with far more depth than a single‑fish version could.
+Using both cod and salmon gives a more interesting result than either fish alone.
+Cod brings a firm, flaky texture and a clean mild flavour that soaks up the sauce well.
+Salmon contributes richness and natural oils that enrich the cooking liquid as it gently poaches.
+Together they give this cod stew a depth that a single fish version simply can’t match.

-The trick with cod is not to rush it as gently poached cod stays in neat, satisfying flakes.
-But if you cook the cod too quickly or too hot, it breaks up into the sauce and loses that lovely bite.
-So treat it gently and it will pay you back.
+The key with cod is not to rush it.
+Gently poached, it stays in satisfying flakes that hold together in the sauce.
+Cooked too fast or at too high a heat, it breaks apart and loses that lovely texture.
+Keep the heat low, treat it gently, and it will reward you for it.

-A French fish stew like this needs a pot that keeps heat steady and gentle from start to finish.
-Cast iron is ideal for this job.
-I make this blanquette de poisson in a Staub cocotte 28 cm, which is the perfect size for four generous servings and holds an even temperature, exactly what this kind of sauce needs.
-The enamel interior avoids any metallic taste in the delicate white sauce, and the pot looks completely at home going straight from hob to table.
-For a dish this elegant, that matters.
+A fish blanquette like this needs a pot that holds heat steadily and gently from start to finish.
+I make mine in a Staub cocotte 28 cm, which is the right size for four generous servings.
+The cast iron keeps the temperature even throughout, which is exactly what this kind of sauce needs, and the enamel interior means no metallic taste in the delicate white sauce.
+It also goes straight from hob to table!

 Share your feedback and spread the love!